|

 Battery and USB power

-All of these cameras use rechargeable batteries.
-Some handhelds have removable batteries that are placed in a charger, others have internal batteries that charge by connecting camera to USB.
+All of the cameras discussed here use rechargeable batteries.
+Some handhelds have removable batteries that are placed in a charger, others have internal batteries that charge by connecting camera to USB power.
 In the case of a DashCam application, using capacitors is recommended in place of a battery due to operating temperatures and the fact that camera is usually hard-wired to a power source and operated with vehicle ignition.

 Mobius programmable FHD